Cumulocity-IoT/cumulocity-cypress/doc/Screenshot Automation.md

-  -c, --config   The yaml config file                      [string] [default: "c8yscrn.config.yaml"] -f, --folder   The target folder for the screenshots                                      [string] -u, --baseUrl  The Cumulocity base url                                                    [string] -b, --browser  Browser to use                                         [string] [default: "chrome"] -t, --tags     Run only screenshot workflows with the given tags                           [array]
+  -c, --config   The yaml config file                      [string] [default: "c8yscrn.config.yaml"] -f, --folder   The target folder for the screenshots                                      [string] -u, --baseUrl  The Cumulocity base url                                                    [string]
+      --clear    Clear the target folder and remove all data              [boolean] [default: false] -b, --browser  Browser to use                                         [string] [default: "chrome"] -t, --tags     Run only screenshot workflows with the given tags                           [array]
 ```

-When using `open` instead of `run`, the Cypress test runner will open in Cypress open mode.
+When using `open` instead of `run`, the Cypress test runner will open in Cypress application.
 This can be useful for debugging and developing new screenshot workflows.

 To get started, run the `init` command to create a new configuration file.
 This is important to create the config file including the correct location of the schema used for code completion and validation in VSC.